On Adaptive Frequency Sampling for Data-driven Model Order Reduction Applied to Antenna Responses: Acknowledgment

 \section{Acknowledgment}

-This work is supported by project nr ID20-0004 from the Swedish Foundation for Strategic Research and \#2022- 00833 in the Strategic innovation program Smarter Electronics System – a joint effort by Vinnova, Formas, and Energimyn- digheten (Energy Agency), which we gratefully acknowledge.
+This work is supported by project nr ID20-0004 from the Swedish Foundation for Strategic Research and \#2022- 00833 in the Strategic innovation program Smarter Electronics System, by Vinnova, Formas, Energimyn- digheten (Energy Agency), and the Swedish Research Council's Research Environment grant (SEE-6GIA 2024- 06482) for research on sixth-generation wireless systems (6G), which we gratefully acknowledge.

 \ifCLASSOPTIONcaptionsoff

 \fi